boornimavar/RockPaperScissor/README.md

 3. The winner is determined based on the traditional Rock Paper Scissors rules.
 4. The scores are updated, and the game announces the winner after a set number of rounds.

-(hopefully i will all these when i complete the intermediate level of js)
+(hopefully i will implement all these when i complete the intermediate level of js)

 ## Contributing
 Contributions are welcome!
 Please feel free to submit a pull request or open an issue to suggest improvements or report bugs.